P-Kshitij/BioBertRepro/README.md

 ```
 ### Finetuning on NER-datasets:
 ___
 Run `train.py` to finetune the model on disease-datasets of the paper.
 Additionally to finetune on other datasets, make changes to `config.py`.
 There is an optional argument of secondary folderpath which can be when working on a remote server.
-When invoked, apart from saving the metadata and model in the local repository, it is also saved at a secondary path (For eg a G-drive path when working on a Google Colab server).
+When invoked, apart from saving the metadata and model in the local repository, it is also saved at a secondary path (For e.g. a G-drive path when working on a Google Colab server).
 ```bash
 cd src
 python train.py [-f(optional) "SECONDARY_FOLDERPATH"]